 Those who love the sun and the sea, in Skyros, have the opportunity to choose between many pristine beaches that are spread all over the island and a variety of things to do, see, and experience.
 If that doesn’t equal a great Greek holiday, then I don’t know what does!

 Alonissos, Skiathos, Skopelos, Skyros; only 4 islands but an innumerable amount of beauty and Greek spirit!
-If you’ve never had the chance to explore the gorgeous islands that make up the Sporades, then it is high time to do so as you’ve been missing out!
+If you’ve never had the chance to explore the gorgeous islands that make up the Sporades on your next vacation, then it is high time to do so as you’ve been missing out!